farazaleboyeh/led-matrix/README.md

 # Custom-Built Music Display

-Repository includes the firwmare used to display the artwork of a currently streaming song from Spotify onto a custom-built 10x10 display, as well as all primary KiCad project files used to design the display itself.
+Repository includes the firmware used to display the artwork of a currently streaming song from Spotify onto a custom-built 10x10 display, as well as all primary KiCad project files used to design the display itself.

 ## Hardware
 ### Comprehensive Component List